yarax/eslint-plugin-typelint/README.md

 * Redux store (reducers folding only)
 * GraphQL schemas

-The mission of TypeLint is to provide complex type checking, based on already described data shapes of your app.
+Mission of TypeLint is to provide complex type checking, based on already described data shapes of your app.

 # Demo